anza-xyz/agave/svm/doc/spec.md

 4. Prepare the results of loading and executing transactions.

    This includes the following steps for each transactions
-   1. Dump flattened result to info log for an account which pubkey is in the transaction's debug keys.
+   1. Dump flattened result to info log for an account whose pubkey is in the transaction's debug keys.
    2. Collect logs of the transaction execution for each executed transaction, unless Bank's `transaction_log_collector_config` is